microsoft/ProjectAcoustics/README.md

     * [Questions](https://github.com/microsoft/ProjectAcoustics/labels/question)

 ## RELEASE UPDATE (April 8, 2021):
 We're happy to announce that a new version of Project Acoustics is available!
 It includes many bug fixes and new features.
+The documentation has been updated at http://aka.ms/acoustics with information about new features and beta features.
+Here's a few highlights:

+* Faster bake times and support for larger map sizes
+* Unreal Engine:
+  * Increased control over probe layout with manual probe placement
+  * More control over acoustics metadata with additional probe volumes
+* Unity plus Wwise Integration Beta
+* Various bug fixes and performance improvements
-We will be updating our documentation and publishing a blog in the coming weeks with more information about all the new features.
-If you're interested in trying it out right away, you can grab version 2.0 from the links below.
+We'll be publishing a blog in the coming weeks with more information about all the new features.
+You can find version 2.0 from the links below.
 Thanks for using Project Acoustics!

 ## Downloads